 It’s a grand opportunity for a Paradox of Choice.
 That’s staring at the Starbucks menu for the first time and not being able to decide because there are too many options.
 (HINT: Ombré Pink Drink!)

-It’s places to go, people know, things to do.
-It is peace and hope lying just outside the extent of any situation’s enormity.
+Enourmousness creates places to go, people know, and things to do.
+Enourmousness is peace and hope lying just outside the extent of any situation’s enormity.

-“There is always something bigger and better outside enormity.”
+“There is always something bigger and better outside the enormity.”

 ‘deviation from legal or moral rectitude’ and ‘transgression’